 Add additional Line of Credit (max 10)

-The down payment is the portion of a home’s purchase price you come up with.
-In order to be approved for a mortgage, you will need at least 5% of the purchase price as a down payment.
+The down payment is the portion of a home's purchase price you come up with.
+In order to be approved for a mortgage, you will need at least 5% of the purchase price as a down payment if your purchase price is within $500,000 (a higher down payment percentage may be required depending on the purchase price).
 If your down payment is more than 5% but less than 20% of the purchase price your mortgage will have to be insured against default and a default insurance premium will apply.
 This premium can be paid separately or added to your mortgage.
 If it is added to your mortgage it will increase your monthly mortgage payment.

 You should determine how large a down payment you can afford before you start house-hunting.